openmc-dev/openmc/docs/source/usersguide/scripts.rst

 tallies.
 The path to the statepoint file can be provided as an optional arugment (if omitted, a file dialog will be presented).

+.. _scripts_track:

 -----------------------
 ``openmc-track-to-vtk``
 -----------------------

-This script converts HDF5 particle track files to VTK poly data that can be viewed with ParaView or VisIt.
+This script converts HDF5 :ref:`particle track files <usersguide_track>` to VTK poly data that can be viewed with ParaView or VisIt.
 The filenames of the particle track files should be given as posititional arguments.
 The output filename can also be changed with the ``-o`` flag:

 -o OUT, --out OUT    Output VTK poly filename